Quality of Life: Motor and Non-motor Function

 PhotoPharmics has developed specialized phototherapy to address unresolved symptoms for people with Parkinson’s disease and improve quality of life.
 Participants in our phase 2 clinical trial experienced meaningful improvement in both motor and non-motor function, including symptoms related to cognition, depression, anxiety, apathy, sleepiness, and fatigue.
 These improvements were seen on top of their current best available treatment.

-Our specialized phototherapy device is non-invasive, easy to use, and fits into a person’s daily home routine.
-Those using our device can watch TV, eat, socialize, use their phones, and so on while the light bathes their face.
+Our specialized phototherapy is non-invasive, easy to use, and fits into a person’s daily home routine.
+Those using our therapeutic device can watch TV, eat, socialize, use their phones, and so on while the light bathes their face.

 Innovation with Purpose